Iterative construction of $\mathfrak{S}_p \times \mathfrak{S}_p$ group-adapted irreducible matrix units for the walled Brauer algebra: Decomposition of the algebra into direct sum of and

 The operators $V^{(r)}:r=0,1,\ldots,p$ given in~\eqref{eq:Vl}, which span every ideal $\mathcal{M}^{(r)}$ in~\eqref{eqn:ideal_m} are essential projectors.
 It means they satisfy the relation $ V^{(r)}V^{(r)}=d^{r}V^{(r)}$ but they are not orthogonal therefore they induce only decomposition of $\mathcal{A}^d_{p,p}$ into chain of inclusions of ideals~\eqref{eqn:inclusions_of_m}.
 To get rid of this problem, we introduce a new set of projectors, which are orthogonal by construction and yield a new decomposition of $\mathcal{A}^d_{p,p}$ into the direct sum of ideals, as presented in~\eqref{eqn:inclusions_of_m2}.
+The newly proposed set of projectors yields the two highest ideals in~\eqref{eqn:inclusions_of_m2} in an efficient and elegant manner.
+Importantly, the underlying construction is not restricted to this case and can, in principle, be extended to the lowest ideals.
+Such an extension requires additional technical developments, which are beyond the scope of the present paper and will be explored in future work.

 \begin{definition} For $0,1,,\ldots,p$ we define the following set of operators:

 where the operators $V^{(r)}:r=0,1,\ldots,p$ are given in~\eqref{eq:Vl}. \end{definition}

 Directly the multiplication rules for $V^{(r)}:r=0,1,\ldots,p$ we can derive multiplication rules for all operators $Q^{(k)}:k=0,1,\ldots,p$.